Why Pattern Making Is a Pivotal Part of Developing Your Fashion Line

 What Does a Pattern Maker Do?

-Any fashion designer looking to create unique, one-of-a-kind designs needs to have custom patterns.
+Any fashion designer looking to create unique, one-of-a-kind designs needs custom patterns.
 This is where the job of a pattern maker comes in.
 A pattern maker is someone who specializes in creating the template for your original designs.
 Think of them as the masterminds behind manifesting your designs into an actual garment.